lindseytummond/liri-bot/README.md

 -   Title of the movie
 -   Year the movie came out
--   IMDB Rating of the movie
+-   OMDB Rating of the movie
 -   Rotten Tomatoes Rating of the movie
 -   Country where the movie was produced
 -   Language of the movie